 supervision, and 1-1.5 hours of weekly supervision of group counseling.
 Trainees’

 counseling sessions are videotaped for use in both individual and group

 supervision.
-Trainees also have the opportunity to consult with our
+Trainees also have the opportunity to observe and consult with our

 psychiatrist, nurse practitioners, and nutritionist.